24 DIY Garage Storage Projects That Save Space and Money

 Plastic lattice works well for storing long lengths of miscellaneous pipe, trim, flashing and conduit.
 It’s a cheap DIY garage storage solution to create some wooden garage shelves.
 Just cut matching pieces, then screw 2×4 cleats to the ceiling and screw the lattice to the wall studs and cleats.
 Now you can quickly find those oddball leftovers instead of going to the hardware store and buying yet another piece.

 Stacked Recycling Tower

-Five plastic containers, six 2x2s and screws, and one hour’s work are all it takes to put together this space-saving recycling storage rack.
+Five plastic containers, six 2x2s and some screws, and one hour’s work are all it takes to put together this space-saving DIY recycling storage rack.
 Our frame fits containers that have a top that measures 14-1/2 in. x 10 in. and are 15 in. tall.
 Our containers were made by Rubbermaid.